Mmli081/Iran-restaurant-analyzer/README.md

 # Iran-restaurant-analyzer

 **In this project data are crawled from the [fidilio](https://fidilio.com/coffeeshops/in/tehran/) and inserted into the sample database(MySQL).
 Over 1100 data have been collected...
 By using the interfaces data are used for analysis and shown as a dashboard using streamlit**

 #### The following questions are answered:

-* What features can have a effect on the rate of cafe?
+* What features can affect the rate of cafes?
-* Is the place of cafe have an impact on rating?
+* Is the place of the cafe has an impact on rating?
-* Do food quality and service quality and etc. rates have a meaningful relation with rate of the cafe?
+* Do food quality and service quality, etc. rates have a meaningful relationship with the rate of the cafe?
-* Does time of work affect the cafe business?
+* Does the time of work affect the cafe business?

 ### Installation
 `pip3 install -r requirements.txt`